evapoort/count-animal-colors/README.md

 To replicate the full analysis in the commentary, run the steps in this manual sequentially.
 Please note that some of the steps are prohibitively memory- or compute-intensive if you execute them on a the average desktop computer.
 If you just want to play around with the phrase counts and conditional probabilities, skip points 1, 2, and 3, and start with 4 (_Tallying color/animal phrases_) and the files produced in that section.

 ### Downloading the OpenSubtitles corpus
 1. `python download.py en sub` to download the OpenSubtitles corpus in English from OPUS, the Open Parallel Corpus.
 Use other two letter ISO language codes to get other languages (e.g., `de` for German, `fr` for French).
 Use `wiki` instead of `sub` to download Wikipedia corpora.
 (Caution: the OpenSubtitles corpus is approximately 50GB.)
+This tool relies on curl, a linux/OSX utility that may not be installed on Windows systems.
+If you need to download the corpora manually, you can access them through http://opus.nlpl.eu/OpenSubtitles-v2018.php

 ### Cleaning and deduplicating the OpenSubtitles corpus
 2. `python clean_subs.py en --stripxml --join` to clean xml tags out of the corpus and join the individual subtitle files into one large txt file.
 This is a compute-heavy operation, it could take a long time to run.